Deterministic Approximate EM Algorithm; Application to the Riemann Approximation EM and the Tempered EM: Materials and Methods

-\subsection{Sketch of proof}
+\subsubsection{Sketch of Proof}

-The detailed proof of Theorem \ref{thm:tempered_EM} can be found in supplementary materials, we propose here a abbreviated version.\\ In order to apply Theorem \ref{thm:main}, we need to verify five conditions.
-The three inevitable are $M1$, $M2$ and $M3$.
-The last two can either be that, $\forall \text{ compact } K \in \Theta$:
+{The detailed proof of Theorem \ref{thm:tempered_EM} can be found in Appendix \ref{sect:proofs_tempered}, we propose here an abbreviated version where we highlight the key steps.\\ Under the current assumptions, it is sufficient to verify the second part of condition \eqref{eq:second_sufficient_condition} in order to apply Theorem \ref{thm:main}.
+To that end, we must control the integral